San Francisco and Berkeley Ashtanga Vinyasa Yoga

 Bio:

-In addition to his activities as a yoga teacher, Rich does graphic and web design for the the yoga, healing, and arts communities with clients including Yoga Tree San Francisco, tells original fairytales as Onkel Woland, and performs with the Dreamtime Circus, the Lucid Dream Lounge, and Copper Lantern Fire Theater.
-He is also a metalworker who regularly volunteers and takes classes at The Crucible.
+In addition to his activities as a yoga teacher, Rich does graphic and web design for the the yoga, healing, and arts communities, tells original fairytales as Onkel Woland, and does circus and fire performance.
+He performs regularly with and is on the board of directors of Asheville Vaudevile.
+He has worked with Wicked Geisha Entertainment, Clan Destiny Circus, the Dreamtime Circus, Lucid Dream Lounge, and Copper Lantern Fire Theater.
+During his time in the Bay Area he also frequently volunteered for the fire and metal arts school, The Crucible, which will forever hold a special flame in his heart.

 Rich Risbridger Contortion